-Certificate of Advanced Study in Reading
+Certificate of Advanced Study in Literacy and Language

 This program complements the credentials of classroom teachers, special educators, speech-language pathologists, administrators, psychologists, and private tutors.

 With its foundation in spoken-language development, the program is relevant for educators of students who are second-language learners and those with diverse linguistic backgrounds.

 The Reading Specialist Licensure program at MGH Institute is 1 of only 17 programs in the country accredited by the International Dyslexia Association for meeting their Knowledge and Practice Standards for Teachers of Reading.